 Methods

 Study site.
 The Aranjuez Experimental Station is located at the centre of the Iberian Peninsula (40 02 N–3 32 W; 590 m a.s.l., Figure 1).
 The climate is Mediterranean semiarid, with average annual temperature and rainfall of 15 C and 349 mm, respectively.
 Soils are classified as Gypsiric Leptosols37, with pH, organic carbon, and total nitrogen content values ranging between 7.2 and 7.7 mg/g, 9 and 32 mg/g, and 0.8 and 4 mg/g soil, respectively, depending on the microsite (open areas, vegetation, and biocrusts) considered31.
+Both bare and crust soils are silt loam soils, showing c.
+42% of sand, c.
+52% of silt and c.
+5.5% of clay.
 The vegetation is dominated by Stipa tenacissima L. (18% of total cover), Retama sphaerocarpa (L.) Boiss, and Helianthemun squamatum Pers.
 (6% of total cover for both shrubs)31.
-The open areas between vascular plant patches are covered with a well‐developed biocrust community that covers ~34% of the soil surface and is dominated by lichens such as Diploschistes diacapsis (Ach.)
+The open areas between vascular plant patches are covered with well‐developed biocrust community that covers ~34% of the soil surface and is dominated by lichens such as Diploschistes diacapsis (Ach.)
 Lumbsch, Squamarina lentigera (Weber) Poelt, Fulgensia subbracteata (Nyl.)
 Poelt, Toninia sedifolia (Scop.)
 Timdal, and Psora decipiens (Hedw.)
 Hoffm.33.

 Data acquisition